xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 identifiers.

 6.5 Challenge
-In MASL, enumerator reference provides a special challenge.
+In MASL, enumerator references pose a special challenge.
 Type references within type definitions are found by (single) name for all but enumerators.
 The members of an enumeration represent a set of labels that can be imbedded within other type definition bodies in initialization expressions.